logo

 The responsibility for setting up a SIPP sits with each individual investor.
 You (or your financial adviser) will need to choose a provider, open a SIPP account by completing the form on their website, and then decide which assets you want to invest your savings into.

 Some, such as Fidelity, AJ Bell, and Bestinvest, offer vast numbers of options – thousands of different stocks, shares, funds and other investable assets – to choose from.
-Others, such as Penfold will offer a more reduced range of ready-made portfolios, which are designed to guide those struggling with what to choose into an appropriate choice, matched to their specific risk profile or stage of life.
+Others, such as Penfold will offer a more reduced range of A ready-made portfolio is a pre-made collection of investments that have been put together by investment experts.
+They are designed to be a simple option for those who don’t want to choose individual stocks or funds for themselves.ready-made portfoliosinfo, which are designed to guide those struggling with what to choose into an appropriate choice, matched to their specific risk profile or stage of life.

 You will also have flexibility over the amount and frequency of your contributions with a SIPP.
 That means, with most SIPPs, you are free to change the amount you save on a regular basis, add lump sum contributions when you have them, or take a break from saving if you need to.